- Join the BSP

 The Sir Wilfred Fish Research Prize, instituted in 1970, is awarded annually by the British Society of Periodontology and Implant Dentistry, with the object of encouraging researchers in the early stages of their career.
 The Prize takes the form of a cash award of £1,000.

-The 2021 judges have shortlisted the applications to the following two entries:
+The 2022 judges have shortlisted the applications to the following four entries:

-The entrants were given the opportunity to present their research at the BSP Conference in London 12-14 November 2021.
-The Judges found them both to be of a very high standard.
+The entrants will be given the opportunity to present their research at the BSP Conference in Luton 13-15 October 2022.
+The Judges choose a winner after hearing their presentations.

-The BSP is delighted to announce that the winner of The Sir Wilfred Fish Research Prize 2021 is Chaitanya Pradeep Joshi.
+The BSP is delighted to announce that the winner of The Sir Wilfred Fish Research Prize 2022 is Vitor Neves.

 The Systematic Review Prize, instituted in 2018, is awarded annually by the British Society of Periodontology and Implant Dentistry, with the object of encouraging researchers in the early stages of their career.
 The Prize takes the form of a cash award of £1000.

-This year we have received the following two entries:
+This year we have received the following four entries:

-The Systematic Review Prize entries were judged at the BSP Conference in London 12-14 November 2021.
+The Systematic Review Prize entries will be judged at the BSP Conference in Luton 13-15 October 2022.

-The BSP is delighted to announce that the winner of the 2021 Systematic Review Prize is Oliver Jones.
+The BSP is delighted to announce that the winner of The Systematic Review Prize 2022 is Varkha Rattu.

 The BSP hold an annual poster prize competition with two categories: Research and Clinical Case Report.